DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/date-navigation.md

 # React Scheduler - Date Navigation

-The React Scheduler component provides the `ViewState` and `DateNavigator` plugins to change the current date at runtime.
+The React Scheduler component's `ViewState` and `DateNavigator` plugins enable you to change the current date at runtime.

 ## Related Plugins